Pigeon Breeding Techniques

 Let’s say you breed 3 or 4 youngsters from the same crossed pair, now look at them as a collective unit, how these birds do as a whole will tell you a lot about the ‘overall’ effectiveness of a breeding pair.
 The testing might take place during training or young bird racing.

-Some fanciers like to ‘split test’ the same cock with multiple hens simultaneously.
-This is a very quick way to test out multiple pairings (and hens) but you run the risk of spreading yourself (and the cock bird) thin, and perhaps only allowing him to produce 1 or 2 youngsters with a specific hen in the process which alone may not yield enough data to properly test that pair’s compatibility.
+Some fanciers like to “split test” the same cock with multiple hens simultaneously.
+This is a very quick way to test out multiple pairings (and hens) but you run the risk of spreading yourself (and the cock bird) thin, and perhaps only allowing him to produce 1 or 2 youngsters with a specific hen may not yield enough data to properly test that pair’s compatibility.

 As stated previously, inbred pigeons tend to have poor vitality and are more prone to sickness.

 John Halstead mentions that he tries to keep a line-breeding theme in his breeding and goes on to state he rarely inbreeds pigeons too closely, though “half brother and half sister may be considered”.

 While the issues of vitality and sickness are clear, what is also apparent though is that when used correctly, inbreeding seems almost central to the success of many champion fanciers, playing an underlying role in many breeding plans and strategies.

 So far we’ve covered how inbreeding relates to line-breeding and determined that it is indeed a tool for success providing it is used correctly and controlled.
 Now we will consider how pure or extreme inbreeding itself might be used as part of a potential long-game strategy.

 There are cases in which very close inbreeding is used to create pigeons bred with specific genes solely for stock.
 It’s almost as if the later generations are being primed or engineered to be ‘Super Breeders’ ahead of time.